Links updated: March 2022

 - RX antibiotic (in case of more serious diarrhea)

 - Silicone ear plugs (like these ones or the kids size if, like me, you have small ears.
-Silicone ear plugs are infinitely more effective than the foam ones but they are nearly impossible to find outside of the U.S. so I always bring a whole box!
+Silicone ear plugs are much more effective than the foam ones but they are nearly impossible to find outside of the U.S., so I always bring a whole box!
 They are life-savers when you wind up in a noisy hotel room or you need to sleep on a long bus ride)

 - Small packets of muscle rub